MaFalana/LEDGER-/README.md

 ## License

-This project is licensed under the [MIT](https://github.com/MaFalana/Ledger/blob/main/LICENSE) License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/MaFalana/Ledger/blob/main/LICENSE) file for details

 ## Acknowledgments